quixio/car-data-dashboard/README.md

 ```

 ## Getting data from Quix
-First we need to get data into Python using Data catalogue API and Connect feature of portal.
+First, we need to get data into Python using Data catalogue API and Connect feature of the portal.

 **Steps**:
-1) Go to Visualize in portal and select data to visualize.
+1) Go to Visualize in the portal and select data to visualize.
 2) Click Connect button
-3) Select Python as language
+3) Select Python as a language
 4) Copy code to your dashboard project

 ## Code example